Is it safe to breastfeed my baby if I am sick?

 When breastfeeding, the hormonal makeup of your body can change.
 Estrogen levels can change, causing lubrication issues.
 If you are experiencing issues with lubrication, use a lubricant during intercourse.
 Your body should adjust in time.

 How can breastfeeding help my body?

 Breastfeeding your baby helps your body return to normal after giving birth.
 For one, breastfeeding helps your uterus contract back to its normal size.
-It can also help you lose extra baby weight, because your body burns more calories while breastfeeding.
+It can also help you lose the extra baby weight because your body burns more calories while breastfeeding.

 Does breastfeeding really help my child long-term?

 Yes.
 While breastfeeding can show immediate benefits for your baby, like a lower chance of Sudden Infant Death Syndrome (SIDS), less respiratory issues like pneumonia and whooping cough, and a lower rate of infant mortality, it can also help your child in the long run, years after breastfeeding ends.